tosFa/create-apollo-server/README.md

-# bootstrap-gql-server
+# Create Apollo Server
 The idea behind this library is to provide a simple way to bootstrap a new graphQL server instance.

 Inspired by by projects like `create-react-app` and `create-react-native-app` this project aims to provide a similar service.

-Unlike the before mentioned projects `bootstrap-gql-server` doesn't hide the implementation and comes without an `eject` command
+Unlike the before mentioned projects `create-apollo-server` doesn't hide the implementation and comes without an `eject` command

 After initializing a new instance of a graphQL server all dependencies are visible in the `package.json` file.

-All the configuration parameters are visible through a .env file that gets auto-generated
+All the configuration parameters are visible through a .env file that gets auto-generated and can be changed afterwards.

 # Install

-`yarn add global bootstrap-gql-server`
+`yarn add global create-apollo-server`

 # Generate new GQL API instance

-`bootstrap-gql-server init [project-name]`
+`create-apollo-server init [project-name]`

 `Follow instructions`